Skip to main content

 Before you can configure your service for production, you must integrate with GOV.UK One Login’s integration environment.

-4. Fill in the JSON configuration by replacing the placeholder values with your service’s configuration.
-There’s further guidance on filling in your JSON configuration.
+3. Update the JSON configuration by replacing the placeholder values with your service’s configuration.
+There’s guidance on understanding the JSON configuration.

 Field Notes